Nature Study For The Mom Who Doesn’t Love The Outdoors

 When he was 18 months old, I lost him for a few seconds in a corn maze on Halloween.
 I scrambled around looking for him and then walked around a corner.
 I found him as happy as could be, rolling around in the largest mud puddle I had ever seen.

-This is a picture of him taken a few weeks ago.
+This is a picture of him taken at age 10.

-This same boy was in the hospital for more than a week late last year.
+This same boy was in the hospital for more than a week a few years ago.

 It’s safe to say that it was the worst week of both of our lives.